 What is the latest reading?

-CPI falls in RBI’s target range of 4 (+/-2) % for fifth consecutive month, with RBI extending target range till March 2026.
+CPI exceeded RBI’s target range of 4 (+/-2) % for first time this calendar year, after staying below 6% mark for five consecutive months.
+RBI is to maintain said target range till March 2026.
 Any further loosening can undermine the central bank’s ability to set effective monetary policy.
 Reducing inflation & expanding IIP expanding can misguide investors about health of economy due to base effect at play.

-Cost pressure of increase in inputs such as oil and pulses can escalate tensions in this segment.
+Cost pressure of increase in inputs such as oil and pulses further escalated tensions in this segment.
 Declining crude oil inventories in U.S., tighter supplies from OPEC, and rising govt. taxes are primary drivers of increasing oil prices.

-Core-inflation charts a similar trajectory as demand-side factors continue to battle the covid brunt.
+Core inflation also saw broad-based increase, marking a multi-year high at 6.6%.
 It is a result of gushing commodity prices, higher import duties, rising input prices and feverish demand.
 Same is confirmed by visible uptrend in goods rather than services (housing, education) which continue to be benign.

 In last bi-monthly monetary policy meeting, the central bank kept its key interest rates unchanged while maintaining its accommodative stance.
 Continuing to focus on growth via polices and packages, RBI is to use an arsenal of unique liquidity and similar supportive strategies to maintain current pace of expedited growth.